mccartymv/owari-server/README.md

 # Endpoints
 ## /get-all-artists-main-releases
 Retrieves all of single artist's releases from the Discogs API.
+Concurrently requests Spotify API for `artist-name` and `popularity-score` information.
 Sends results to front end.
-Concurrently requests Spotify API for `artist-name` and `popularity-score` information.

 Handles pagination from the Discogs API while logging to console so the user can monitor progress when ran locally.
 Filters out releases lacking `{ type : "Main" }` attribute.
 Also filters out releases lacking a release year.

 Server monitors API headers to adapt to rate limiting for requests for the Discogs API.

 Optionally can save a random image of the Artist to project directory if `saveRandomArtistImage` is set to `true`.

-## /